-There is currently one (1) completed IG investigation currently awaiting adjudication by the Board.
-The IG sent it to us last Friday evening, August 13.
-It will be on the agenda for the September meeting for the Board to consider a probable cause finding.
+There is currently one (1) completed IG investigation currently awaiting adjudication by the Board, involving unregistered lobbying.
+The IG sent it to us on August 13.
+It is on the today's agenda for the Board to consider a probable cause finding.